-There are some wonderful places to stroll in Cannes.
-Whether you want seaside, countryside or maybe just a cute cobbled street with wonderful architecture, here’s our pick of the best spots in town.
+With its wide boulevards and chic shopping streets, there are some wonderful places to stroll in Cannes.
+Whether you want to experience seaside, countryside or cobbled roads lined with wonderful architecture, here are our picks of the best spots to go for a wander in town.